The Investigatory Powers Bill received Royal Assent on 29 November 2016.

 Furthermore most of the powers:

 • can require them to do things outside the UK and

 • specify methods of serving warrants and notices on non-UK persons.

 Many of the powers, however, are enforceable by injunction only against persons in the UK.
 The powers enforceable by injunction against non-UK persons (interception warrants and targeted communications data acquisition notices) permit conflict with the law of another country to be taken into account.

 The powers sit within a broader canvas of ongoing efforts to improve cross-border mutual assistance procedures between nation states.
 There are also ongoing negotiations between some governments (such as UK and USA) to develop inter-state agreements allowing service providers to comply directly with some cross-border demands without risk of breaking their own countries’ laws.
 The Minister stated in the course of Parliamentary debates that where such an agreement is in place that would be the government's primary route.

 The online business

 An online business that does not think of itself as part of the communications industry may nonetheless be providing a telecommunications service to its users and customers as part of its business.
-If so, the Bill could apply.
+If so, the Act could apply.